aperezdc/perezdecastro.org/2015/old-ssh-keys.markdown

 ~ %
 ```

-Having plenty of things pending to do, plus lazyness, made ignore this for a
+Having plenty of things pending to do, plus lazyness, made me ignore this
-while because most of the machines I connect to via SSH have password-based
+for a while because most of the machines I connect to via SSH have
-authentication as a fall-back.
-But today I had to use a machine that is
+password-based authentication as a fallback.
+But today I had to use a machine
-configured to accept *only* key-based authentication, so I had to bite the
+that is configured to accept *only* key-based authentication, so I had to bite
-bullet.
+the bullet.
 As usual, I re-tried connecting with the very same command, plus
 adding `-v` to get some debugging output.
 Notice this message:

 ```